 This astounding church was built on top of an Arab mosque between the 14th and 18th centuries with Gothic, Mudejar, Renaissance, Plateresque, and Baroque features.
 Especially the entrance is incredibly fascinating.

 In 1931 the Minor Basilica of Santa María de la Asunción was declared a National Monument.
+Just by witnessing this impressive site, there is no doubt that Arcos is one of the most charming villages near Seville.

 The Town Hall is situated on Plaza de Cabildo next to the viewpoint.
 The entrance is majestically crowned with the town’s patron saint, Archangel San Miguel.